zandersantos/BasicDNDMonsterManual/README.md

 Author: Zander Santos
 Dungeons and Dragons Monster Manual
-  -A user is able to search a monster and see the monsters abilities, actions, senses, and associated images.
+  -A user is able to search a monster, action or sense and see the monsters abilities, actions, senses, and associated images.

 APIS USED:
 - https://www.dnd5eapi.co/api/monsters